 This service is designed to be used with a congregation in a church building.
 However, with some adaptation, you should be able to use it on Zoom or other video-conferencing software.

 It’s 50 days since the Passover festival and Jesus’ death and resurrection.
-Jesus has been taken up to heaven only a week or so previously, and here his followers are (perhaps around 120 of them, see Acts 1:15) waiting for the Holy Spirit promised by Jesus.
+Jesus has been taken up to heaven only a week or so previously, and here his followers (perhaps around 120 of them, see Acts 1:15) are waiting for the Holy Spirit promised by Jesus.
 What happens next changes their lives and the course of history.
 They go from waiting to proclaiming the gospel, from quietness to not being able to shut up.
 All because of the enabling of the Spirit.

 _______